 However, Analytics will only capture specific content visits in days as the shortest time interval.
 Not every content piece will have an impact of a day or more, and not everything is even published on your site.

 These indicators signify a great way to identify points in time when a reader is likely to change behavior.
 Pushing the shortened version of long URLs of the posts across social media and tracking their performance is the best way to measure their impact, be it short-term or long-term.
-Now-a-days, there are a number of URL shortening tools such as bit.ly, branch.io, Sniply, etc who do the work.
+Nowadays, there are a number of URL shortening tools such as bit.ly, branch.io, Sniply, etc that do the work.

 Other things being equal, content that sustains over a long period will win over the content with a shorter life span.

 Evidently, you may notice that there are a number of advanced metrics to consider, and some may be more important than others.
 It’s important to note that it takes time for changes to occur, so don’t ever feel like monitoring these metrics is a waste of time.
 It’s a simple process to be followed to ensure that you are developing the right foundation to rest your site on, thus ensuring you make the right amount of impact on the web.